 Aniket Shahane Critic.
 Mr. Shahane is principal at Office of Architecture, a Brooklynbased architecture practice.
-Since founding the studio in 2009, he has overseen the design and execution of a variety of projects - both commissioned and speculative - that have been featured in diverse print and online publications such as Residential Architect and MoCoLoco, as well as exhibitions organized by AIA New York and Storefront for Art and Architecture.
-Office of Architecture projects have received multiple awards, including two 2012 merit awards from Residential Architect and Custom Home Design for the recently completed Tribeca Loft project.
+Since founding the studio in 2009, he has overseen the design and execution of a variety of projects - both commissioned and speculative - that have been featured in diverse print and online publications such as Architectural Record, Dwell, ArchDaily, and Architizer, as well as exhibitions organized by AIA New York and Storefront for Art and Architecture.
+Office of Architecture projects have received multiple awards, including merit awards from Residential Architect and Gowanus by Design.
 Prior to establishing his own practice, Mr. Shahane trained in the offices of Enric Miralles in Barcelona and Joel Sanders in New York City as designer and project architect on several award-winning works.
-Prior to teaching at Yale, he taught undergraduate design studios at the Wentworth Institute of Technology in Boston.
+Before teaching at Yale, he taught undergraduate design studios at the Wentworth Institute of Technology in Boston.
 Mr. Shahane received a B.Arch. from the University of Texas at Austin and an M.Arch. from Yale University.